 - All Global 0800 / 0508 phone numbers available to prisoners must be approved by the National Commissioner.

-Note: Any other requests for inclusion on the global list must be sent by the prison director to the Chief Custodial Officer, Service Development for consideration and approval.
+Note: Any requests for inclusion on the global list must be sent to the Manager Custodial Practice for consideration and approval.

-- All prisoners shall be issued with a PIN for the PTCCS as soon as possible after reception to allow all prisoners access to Global 0800 and 0508 numbers.
+- All prisoners must be issued with a PIN to access the Corrections Prisoner Telephone System (CPTS) as soon as possible after reception to allow all prisoners access to Global 0800 and 0508 numbers.

 - Upon receipt of the C.02.Form.01 Prisoner telephone number request, staff must check if the prisoner has indicated on the form that a contact restriction (e.g. court order) exists for the person(s) at the telephone number requested.